 Welcome to BCMG’s Arts Award Explore resource.
 Through the activities and guidance in this section you will be able to complete your Arts Award Explore remotely.
-We have developed this resource so that you can complete your Arts Award Explore at home either by yourself or with others in your home.
 You do not need to have a musical instrument to complete your Arts Award.
 You do not need to have been to our workshops before to use these resources.

 Arts Award supports children and young people to develop as artists and arts leaders.
 It is designed to inspire children and young people aged up to 25 to enjoy the arts, offering the chance to develop creativity, communication and leadership skills, and get recognised through national qualifications.

 Arts Award is a national programme.
 In England, it is managed by Trinity College London in association with Arts Council England.